 The scientific validity of the TST has been vetted by seven external peer reviewers; five of which were selected via U.S. EPA's peer review process, while the remaining two were selected via the State Water Board's peer review process.
 In addition, the academic peer-reviewed journals Environmental Toxicology and Chemistry, and Integrated Environmental Assessment and Management each accepted and published an article about the TST Approach.
 (Denton et al. 2011; Diamond et al. 2011.)

 The U.S. EPA conducted a peer review of the TST approach in 2008, as detailed below in Section 2.12.1 of the Staff Report.
 External scientists conducted peer review of the TST approach for publication in scientific journals in 2011, as described in Section 2.12.2 of the Staff Report.
-The State Water Board then conducted an independent peer review of the project which was completed in 2012, as described in section 2.12.3 of the Staff Report.
+The State Water Board then conducted an independent peer review of the project, which was completed in 2012, as described in section 2.12.3 of the Staff Report.

 U.S. EPA Peer Review of the Evaluation of the Test of Significant Toxicity